jlaime/3d-object-loc-CV/README.md

 ### Generation of the Pyramid

 Here we can see the different levels of the pyramid.
 Each white square represent a camera view.
-We start with level 4 all the way to level 1, each time excluding camera views until we find the one that matches the most.
+We start with level 4 all the way to level 1, excluding camera views at each new level until we find the one that matches the most.
 <img src= "https://user-images.githubusercontent.com/62900180/154373124-ed86bbae-f601-4a06-99dd-9b12d97cad57.png" alt="drawing" height="250"/>

 ### Testing our Pyramid (model)

-Here, the more white a square (camera view) is, the more similarity there is with the test image.
+Here, the whiter a square (camera view) is, the more similarity there is with the test image.
 For instance, for the first image, we used a test image where the object position is at (0,0).
-We can see indeed that the more we get close to (0,0) the whiter the squares get (which means more similarity.
+Therefore, we expect more similarity with camera views at (0,0).
+We can see that the closer we get to (0,0) the whiter the squares get (which means more similarity), proving our algorithm works.

 <img src= "https://user-images.githubusercontent.com/62900180/154373440-254234a1-6aed-4fe7-a0c8-30771b5d7ae8.png" alt="drawing" height="250"/>